 - 99% of individuals in an emotional or personal crisis received community interventions for health and safety

-- 83% of adults in health treatment programs improved overall physical health
+- 88% of adults in health treatment programs increased knowledge and improved overall physical health

-- 100% of individuals who received STI education increased their knowledge and had testing
+- 100% of individuals who received STI education increased their knowledge and completed testing

 - 85% of individuals who received counseling and mental health services improved

 Provide a Healthy Checkup

 Routine medical exams are critical to identifying and treating health concerns before they become more serious and costly.
 Heartland Health Services serves a growing segment of the population, spanning all ages that lacks access to quality health care.
 When faced with a need for care many do without because they have little to no insurance, little or no money, and are ineligible for government assistance programs.
 Adults and children who are underinsured are less likely to access preventative care and ultimately go without treatment.
 This creates a cascade effect that can reduces performance at school and reduce financial stability if wages are lost.
 By providing checkups, Heartland is positively impacting the link between education, financial stability and health.